ioanagornateanu/Opencart-project/README.md

 #### Risks:

--	user data (banking related data, funds, transactions, etc) might be impacted with update tests
+-	user data (products) might be impacted with update tests
 -	stability risks (crashes, disconnects, etc)
 -	IE browser might have performance issues
 -	versions of IE older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are)